skuqre/nikke-font-generator/src/pages/privacy.md

 Your data will never be sold to any third party, advertisers and the like.
 Count on it.

 To opt out of Google Analytics, you can download this add-on: <https://tools.google.com/dlpage/gaoptout>

+### No uploaded assets

+Buttons labeled with "Upload \_\_\_\_\_" **do not upload anything to any server**.
+Everything runs locally and is loaded within your device.
+No one can see the text and contents of what you're making, and no one will be able to stop you.
+Go ahead and do whatever you want.
+You can even inspect the [source code](https://github.com/skuqre/nikke-font-generator/) to make sure of it.

+These buttons are labelled that way for intuitiveness.

 <br>